oldzhu/gdbsos/README.md

 Usage
 - Build diagnostics, then build the bridge.
-- Co-location required: libsosgdbbridge.so must be next to diagnostics' libsos.so.
+- libsos.so discovery: at runtime we search (in order): $SOS_ROOT/libsos.so, ~/.dotnet/sos/libsos.so, then the directory containing sos.py.
+- Bridge co-location policy: regardless of where sos.py resides, when libsos.so is found in another directory we stage (copy if necessary) and always load libsosgdbbridge.so from the same directory as libsos.so.
+This is required for reliable managed hosting (prevents hosting delegate 0x80070002 failures).
+No override is provided to revert the legacy separated layout.
-- In GDB: source /path/to/src/diagnostics/artifacts/bin/current/sos.py to register commands.
+- In GDB: source /path/to/sos.py to register commands.

 Help and commands
 - New: prefix command 'sos' with subcommands.
 Try: